-Failure to supply or the supply of false, inaccurate or incomplete information in response to a request by the Authority, as well as failure to co-operate with the Authority or obstruction to the exercise by the same of the powers described above, constitute misdemeanours punishable with fines up to 1% of the preceding year's turnover for each of the undertakings involved.
-The Authority may also decide to apply a periodic penalty payment of up to 5% of the average daily turnover in the preceding year, for each day of delay.
+Penalties.
+Failure to supply or the supply of false, inaccurate or incomplete information in response to a request or questioning by the Authority, or failure to co-operate or obstruction to the said powers, constitute misdemeanours punishable with fines up to 1% of the preceding year's turnover for each of the undertakings involved (or, in the case of individuals, with fines up to $\{0,020\}$).
+The Authority may also decide to apply a periodic penalty payment of up to $\{0,020\}$ of the average daily turnover in the preceding year, for each day of delay.
 These powers have not been used to date in merger cases.